Calosoma (Caminara) imbricatum Klug, 1832

 Calosoma (Caminara) deserticola ssp. augustasi Obydov, 2005: 5 (type locality: Mongolia, 30km SW from Bugat), holotype ♂ in Timiryazev State Museum of Biology Moscow, paratypes in TMB and in coll.
 Saldaitis, Vilnius.

-The populations of Central Asia mostly have larger body and less expanded elytra, but going east (Mongolia) the individuals became smaller and stouter, although maintaining the same model of elytral sculpture.
-Obidov (2005: 5) considered the Mongolian population as a distinc taxon (C. deserticola augustasi).
-The diagnosys has been based on feeble differences: the lesser size, the more evident sculpture of the head, pronotum and elytra, the larger foveae on the primary intervals, and the slightly thicker aedeagus apex.
-These differences, apart from the different shape of the aedeagus, a little exaggerated in the original description, are constant but barely perceptible, and in our opinion do not deserve to be taken into consideration to further subdivide such a variable species as the complex of C. imbricatum is.
-Thus we can simply conclude that C. imbricatum deserticola in Mongolia is represented by an isolated, but very little differentiated, population.
-As for the populations of central and northern Pakistan, it is possible that these represent a transition between C. imbricatum deserticola and the typical form.
+These characteristics are typical of populations from Central Asia; however, moving eastward toward Mongolia, individuals tend to become smaller and more robust while retaining the same pattern of elytral sculpture.
+Obidov (2005: 5) considered the Mongolian population to be a distinct taxon (C. deserticola augustasi), based on subtle differences such as smaller size, more pronounced sculpture of the head, pronotum, and elytra, larger foveae on the primary intervals, and a slightly thicker aedeagus apex.
+The differences, aside from the variation in the shape of the aedeagus that has been somewhat exaggerated in the original description, are consistent but barely noticeable, and in our opinion, do not warrant further subdivision of such a variable species as C. imbricatum.
+Therefore, we can conclude that C. imbricatum deserticola in Mongolia represents an isolated, yet only minimally differentiated, population.

 Examined specimens and literature’s data